1.1 Suitable alternative employment

 1.3.1 The University will place employees who are ‘at risk’ of redundancy on the University’s Redeployment Register until their notice period expires and their employment is terminated.

 1.3.2 Employees on the Redeployment Register will be given preferential consideration in respect of agreed vacant posts within the University.
 This means that unless the vacancy is at a higher grade than their existing post (when normal advertising and selection arrangements would apply), Departments must interview employees at risk of redundancy before any other candidates, provided the application arrives by the advertised closing date and the applicant is able to meet the essential criteria for shortlisting for the post.
 This should happen before any other candidates are invited for interview.
-If the interview confirms that the candidate meets all the essential criteria for the post, or could do so with reasonable retraining, he/she should be offered the post on a trial basis (see 1.6 below).
+If the interview confirms that the candidate meets all the essential criteria for the post, or could do so with reasonable retraining, they should be offered the post on a trial basis (see 1.6).

 1.3.3 Once a post has been approved for recruitment the Human Resources Advisor will identify, from the Redeployment Register, if there are any employees who are under notice or at risk of redundancy, for whom the post might constitute suitable alternative employment.
 Where any such at risk employees are identified, they will be given an opportunity to be considered for the post.
 Where they confirm that that they wish to be considered, they will be assessed against the essential criteria (as set out within the person specification) for the post.
 Normally this assessment process will include an interview and there will normally be a Human Resources Manager or Advisor at the interview.
-If the at risk employee meets (or best meets if there is more than one at risk employee being considered) those criteria, they will be appointed to the post subject to a trial period (as per 1.6 below).
+If the at risk employee meets (or best meets if there is more than one at risk employee being considered) those criteria, they will be appointed to the post subject to a trial period (as per 1.6).
 In the event that the assessment panel concludes that an individual is not suitable, the Chair of the panel would be required to provide the objectively justifiable reasons for reaching that decision.

 1.3.4 It is the responsibility of the Department of Human Resources to advise on the suitability or otherwise of candidates for redeployment.
 Departments have a requirement to follow advice provided by the Department of Human Resources in these matters.